Skip to main content

 }

 You have to use esbuild to create a bundle & use that.
-See example here.
+Check out an example here.

-Yes, the AuthSig is required to authenticate with the nodes.
+Yes, the AuthSig is required to authenticate with the Lit nodes in the first place.
 If you pass an empty object, the nodes will throw an error.
-You can use a global AuthSig if it’s not being used for auth hence it can be made available to all the users.
-Alternatively you may produce an AuthSig on the fly using hot wallet signing.
+You can use a global AuthSig if it’s not being used for auth directly, which will mean that it can be made available to all of your users.
+Alternatively you can produce an AuthSig on the fly using hot wallet signing.

-The value should be 2 as it represents ECDSA which supports the PKP.
+The value should be 2 as it represents ECDSA signing.
+Currently, this is the only supported algorithm for signing with PKPs

-9. Can I use PKP to sign/send transactions as a regular Ethers Wallet object?
+9. Can I use a PKP to sign/send transactions like a regular Ethereum wallet?

-10. But how can I use Ethereum JSON RPC requests for signing and sending transactions?
+10. How can I use an Ethereum JSON RPC requests to sign and send transactions?

-Check out this PKP x WalletConnect example here to see how one can use PKP to connect to dApps and sign and send Ethereum requests through WalletConnect.
+Check out this PKP x WalletConnect example here to see how one can use PKP to connect to dApps and sign and send Ethereum requests using WalletConnect.

 Yes!
 Check out this sample project.